mirzaeiyan/nqueens-genetic/README.md

 # nqueens-genetic
 A simple pure python code which solves nqueens problem using GA.
-Just change problem parameters and see what will happen.
+Just change problem parameters then see what will happen in result.

 # Usage